nathanangstadt/learning-library/oracle-integration-library/core-competencies/insight/getting-started/introduction/introduction.md

 In this workshop, you will:

-* Learn more about the Oracle Integration key capabilities.
+* Learn about the Oracle Integration key capabilities.
 * Gain a conceptual understanding of Application Integration.
 * Install, activate, test, and monitor a pre-built integration.
 * Use the native integration composition tools to create and update an integration flow.